debops/debops/docs/ansible/roles/bind/zones.rst

    lacking such a resource record will result in :command:`named` logging an error and not loading the zone.
 If you want to create an empty zone, you should therefore set ``content`` to something like ``@ IN NS localhost.``.
-   If the nameserver is in the zone iteself, it also needs at least one ``A`` or ``AAAA`` record.
+   If the nameserver is in the zone itself, it also needs at least one ``A`` or ``AAAA`` record.